 CAR T-Cell Therapy

 Chimeric antigen receptor (CAR) T-cell therapy is a newer treatment for blood cancer.
-It is a type of immunotherapy that improves the way the immune system works.1,2
+It is a type of immunotherapy that attacks cancer cells directly.1,2

 The groups of people who can use CAR T-cell therapy are also growing.
 Some CAR T-cell therapies can be used by both adults and children.
 In many cases, CAR T-cell therapy is used specifically for cancers that have returned or not responded to other treatments.1,2